Ten things to do before you're 11 ¾ at Dyrham Park

 Plant it, grow it, eat it

-Head to Old Lodge picnic and play area in the park to find our allotment - be inspired by the range of delicious-looking vegetables on display and then try planting your own seeds (provided for free) to take home with you.
+Head to Old Lodge picnic and play area in the park to find our allotment - be inspired by the range of delicious-looking vegetables on display and then try planting your own seeds to take home with you.
 Hopefully, you'll soon be able to eat what you've grown.

 Fly a kite

-Bring your own kite or borrow one from reception and then head out into the park for some exciting kite-flying.
-There are plenty of wide open spaces to choose from, but remember that sometimes it can acutally be too windy - we wouldn't want you to get carried away.
+Bring your own kite or pick up one when you're here and then head out into the park for some exciting kite-flying.
+There are plenty of wide open spaces to choose from, but remember that sometimes it can be too windy - we wouldn't want you to get carried away.

 If you complete some or all of our top-ten things to do before you're 11¾, we'd love to hear from you: why not send us an email to tell us how you got on.